12 Facts About the White House You Missed in History Class

 It’s rumored to be haunted

-A myriad of presidents, first ladies, staffers, and guests have reportedly seen ghosts lurking in the rooms of the historic building.
-The ghost of Abigail Adams has been seen heading toward the East Room, where she used to hang her laundry, and First Lady Mary Todd Lincoln had told friends that she had heard an angry and defeated Andrew Jackson stomping and swearing throughout the building’s many halls.
-Of course, the most notable “ghost” comes in the form of President Abraham Lincoln; sightings have been reported by the first ladies of the Coolidge, Johnson, and Roosevelt presidencies, and even British Prime Minister Winston Churchill reported seeing Lincoln’s ghost while staying at the White House during World War II.
-Learn these timeless Abraham Lincoln quotes.
+Presidents, first ladies, staffers and guests have reported seeing ghosts lurking in the rooms of the historic building.
+The ghost of Abigail Adams has been seen in the East Room, where she used to hang her laundry, and First Lady Mary Todd Lincoln told friends that she had heard an angry and defeated Andrew Jackson stomping and swearing throughout the building’s many halls.

 Via U.S. National Archives Flickr